 This recipe is just so simple, but the harissa paste is the key ingredient.
 It turns plain chicken thighs into an intense burnished gold colour that is packed with flavour.

 Harissa is a thick chilli paste that is used often in Moroccan and Tunisian cuisine as a marinade or as a dip.
 It is made with a mixture of chillies along with spices such as coriander, garlic and caraway but it has a definite smoked tone which reminds me of smoked sweet paprika.

-- chicken thighs - bone in and skin on for maximum juiciness and flavour
+- chicken - bone in and skin on chicken thighs for maximum juiciness and flavour.

-- red bell pepper in 2 cm cubes
+- red bell pepper - cut into 2 cm cubes.

 - clear honey